brandonaaskov/sparsity-doc/getting-started/write-gameplay.md

 ```

-For example, in the demo there're 2 states, `total_steps` and `current_position`
+For example, in the demo there are 2 states: `total_steps` and `current_position`

 {% hint style="success" %}
-Remember to update STATE\_SIZE when number of state changes
+Remember to update STATE\_SIZE when number of state changes.
 {% endhint %}

 {% hint style="danger" %}